flux-framework/rfc/spec_3.rst

-If the message is received by a comms module, but the remaining words of the topic string do not match a method it implements, the comms module SHALL respond with error number 38, "Function not implemented".
+If the message is received by a comms module, but the remaining words of the topic string do not match a method it implements, the comms module SHALL respond with error number 38, "Function not implemented", unless suppressed as described below.

-If the message reaches the root node, but none of the above conditions are met, the root broker SHALL respond with error number 38, "Function not implemented".
+If the message reaches the root node, but none of the above conditions are met, the root broker SHALL respond with error number 38, "Function not implemented", unless suppressed as described below.

 A service may send a request *upstream* on the tree based overlay network by placing the sending nodeid in the message and setting the